chrisarevir/newsroom/2025/game_questions.md

 - This word denotes a score of 0 in a certain sport, coming from the French word for egg L'oeuf

   - Love - play music bit

+Final Jeopardy
+Oh no!
+The name NGX has already been taken by Nvidia as their platform for building AI-enhanced features.
+Quick, come up with the replacement replacement name for the Next Gen Experience (fka Helix)